rthomasv3/Scum-Bag/README.md

 * Only makes a backup if the file(s) actually changed
 * Reads steam libraries to find installed games
 * Takes a screenshot of the game window when the save file changes
-    * Requires `flameshot` on Linux and screenshots are only full screen
     * Supports both windowed and fullscreen apps on Windows
+    * Mac and Linux only support fullscreen screenshots
+    * Works on X11 and Wayland

 ## Requirements